Poland: World War II

-Map of the Holocaust in German-occupied Poland with deportation routes and massacre sites.
-Major ghettos are marked with yellow stars.
-Nazi extermination camps are marked with white skulls in black squares.
+Map of the Holocaust in German-occupied Poland with marked deportation routes, major ghettos and Nazi extermination camps.
 The border in 1941 between Nazi Germany and the Soviet Union is marked in red.

-Nazi German forces under orders from Adolf Hitler set up six German extermination camps in occupied Poland, including Treblinka, Majdanek and Auschwitz.
+The actions undertaken by both occupiers within Polish territory were genocidal.
+In 1939–1941, the Soviets deported hundreds of thousands of Poles and the Soviet NKVD executed thousands of Polish prisoners of war ahead of Operation Barbarossa, notably in the Katyn massacre.
+Around 150,000 Polish civilians were killed by Soviets during the Soviet Union's occupation of eastern Poland (Kresy).
+Similarly, German planners had in November 1939 called for "the complete destruction of all Poles" and their fate as outlined in the Generalplan Ost; six German extermination camps were established in occupied Poland, including Treblinka, Majdanek and Auschwitz.
 The Germans transported millions of Jews from across occupied Europe to be murdered in those camps.
-Altogether, 3 million Polish Jews – approximately 90% of Poland's pre-war Jewry – and between 1.8 and 2.8 million ethnic Poles were killed during the German occupation of Poland, including between 50,000 and 100,000 members of the Polish intelligentsia – academics, doctors, lawyers, nobility and priesthood.
+Altogether, 3 million Polish Jews – approximately 90% of Poland's pre-war Jewry – and between 1.8 and 2.8 million ethnic Poles were killed, including up to 100,000 members of the Polish intelligentsia.
+The Romani people were also exterminated.
 During the Warsaw Uprising alone, over 150,000 Polish civilians were killed, most were murdered by the Germans during the Wola and Ochota massacres.
-Around 150,000 Polish civilians were killed by Soviets between 1939 and 1941 during the Soviet Union's occupation of eastern Poland (Kresy), and another estimated 100,000 Poles were murdered by the Ukrainian Insurgent Army (UPA) between 1943 and 1944 in what became known as the Wołyń Massacres.
+At least 100,000 Poles were also murdered by the Ukrainian Insurgent Army (UPA) between 1943 and 1944 in what became known as the Wołyń Massacres.

 Of all the countries in the war, Poland lost the highest percentage of its citizens: around 6 million perished – more than one-sixth of Poland's pre-war population – half of them Polish Jews.
 About 90% of deaths were non-military in nature.
 In 1945, Poland's borders were shifted westwards.
+The shift forced the migration of millions of people.
 Over two million Polish inhabitants of Kresy were expelled along the Curzon Line by Stalin.
+Up to eight million Germans were expelled by Poland from the territories it acquired.
 The western border became the Oder-Neisse line.
 As a result, Poland's territory was reduced by 20%, or 77500 km2.
-The shift forced the migration of millions of other people, most of whom were Poles, Germans, Ukrainians, and Jews.